ganeti/ganeti/man/gnt-instance.rst

 of the instance.
 To connect to the virtualized "physical" console of a HVM instance, use a VNC client with the connection info from the **info** command.

+For Xen/kvm instances, if the instance is paused, this attempts to unpause the instance after waiting a few seconds for the connection to the console to be made.

 Example::